Is champagne better than sparkling wine?

 However, there are plenty of premium grade sparkling wines that do not slavishly follow the Champagne model – both in climate and winemaking.
 It is commonly argued that the best sparkling wines come from cool climates, as only base wines with high acidity can enable bubbly to age and develop nuanced flavors over time.
 That may well be true for specific varieties, but Spain’s Penedès lies on the same latitude as Tuscany; local varieties such as Xarel-lo thrive in the warm Mediterranean climate, producing something very different from Champagne but equally as impressive.
 The simple truth is that there is no ‘one size fits all’ approach to making great bubbly.
 Champagne may be a world-class producer of superlative fizz, but it does not hold a monopoly on delicious sparkling wine.
 The following are some of the world’s most eminent and exciting regions and appellations where the wines sparkle.

 In one sense, the Champagne industry owes Prosecco a great debt of gratitude.
-It is the massive popularity of the eponymous Italian bubbly that has helped to raise the fizz category far beyond the confines of an occasional celebratory drink.
+The massive popularity of the eponymous Italian bubbly has helped to raise the fizz category far beyond the confines of an occasional celebratory drink.
 What are the reasons for its success?
 It offers a quaffable style and lower acidity that suits today’s wine drinkers perfectly.
 But most remarkably, it has managed to be both accessible and prestigious at the same time, providing a fun alternative to Champagne.

 In contrast, Prosecco prefers to undertake the secondary fermentation in tanks – typically stainless steel.
 The fizz is then bottled under pressure and released relatively soon after the harvest.
 This method suits Prosecco.
 Its pleasures lie in the pear drop fruitiness of the Glera grape.
 It is not profound or very complex, certainly, but the global success of Prosecco suggests that many drinkers like their sparkling wine light, fizzy, and caressingly soft.
 DOCG versions, particularly those made from the Cartizze hill in Valdobbiadene, offer more refinement and precision.

 At first glance, Cava has a closer relationship to Champagne than Prosecco.
-The wines are made using the traditional method described above, while leading growers market expensive cuvées, often made in tiny quantities, that can easily compete with the best of Champagne.
-Yet there are also significant differences.
+The wines are made using the traditional method described above while leading growers to market expensive cuvées, often made in tiny quantities, that can easily compete with the best of Champagne.
+Yet, there are also significant differences.
 Stylistically, they have little in common.
-A top Cava will often display more savory, earthy and herbaceous notes, typically of fennel and ripe citrus.
-Younger examples can be quite one dimensional: apple aromas, but little else.
+A top Cava will often display more savory, earthy, and herbaceous notes, typically fennel and ripe citrus.
+Younger examples can be quite one-dimensional: apple aromas, but little else.
 The acidity is often lower than Champagne, and many growers, therefore, dispense with adding sugar before bottling – the practice is known as liqueur d’ expedition in Champagne.
 That category mostly benefits from some sugar – called dosage – in the blend.
 However, Cava boasts a ripeness that means that dosage can sometimes be superfluous.

 Codorniu Modernista Winery, Penedes

 Of course, styles vary considerably between growers and houses, as elsewhere.
-Cava has been produced in the Penedès region, south of Barcelona since the late 19th century and was legally recognized when Spain entered the EU.
+Cava has been produced in the Penedès region, south of Barcelona, since the late 19th century and was legally recognized when Spain entered the EU.
 Today, over 95% of Cava is made in Catalunya, although other regions have the right to bottle Cava.
 The two most famous names in Cava are Codorniu and Freixenet, who release over 5 million cases between them.
 Their army of growers cultivate (primarily) three native grapes: Macabeo (Viura in Rioja), Parellada, and Xarel-lo.
-However, in recent years Chardonnay and Pinot Noir have been ‘invading’ the blends, although this practice is being rejected by some wineries, who want to favor their beloved indigenous varieties.
+However, in recent years, Chardonnay and Pinot Noir have been ‘invading’ the blends, although some wineries reject this practice, who want to favor their beloved indigenous varieties.
 But we would argue that a dash of Pinot Noir can add structure and refinement to Cava.
 Others vehemently disagree, such as Pepe Raventos of Raventos I Blanc.

 Nevertheless, the net result is that there are enough styles to suit everyone.
 In that sense, Champagne and Cava have much in common, producing sweet, dry, rose, and white styles for every palate.
 Both appellations make outstanding, sophisticated, and age-worthy fizz.
 Both regions also make dross.